skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 <div class="col-md-9" markdown="1">
 ## The Skylight difference

-Why do customers choose to work with us?
+Customers choose to work with us not only because of our talented employees and deep expertise, but also our dedication to serving the public in an open and inclusive manner.
 </div>
 <div class="col-md-9">
 <div class="example" markdown="1">